 Do not stop using naloxone and pentazocine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Talk to your doctor about how to avoid withdrawal symptoms when stopping the medication.

-Keep track of how many tablets have been used from each new bottle of this medicine.
-Pentazocine is a drug of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of the amount of medicine used from each new bottle.
+Naloxone and pentazocine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Additional Talwin Nx Information